 you need to know about surrendering a pet . . .

-PAWS of Grays Harbor accepts CATS and DOGS during open hours at the shelter BY APPOINTMENT.
-As a no-kill shelter, we can only bring in animals as quickly as we adopt them out and cannot predict wait times.
-We have a waitlist for incoming animals and it can be especially lengthy for dogs.
+PAWS of Grays Harbor accepts CATS and DOGS during open hours at the shelter BY APPOINTMENT ONLY.
+As a no-kill shelter, we do not euthanize for space and can only bring in animals as quickly as we adopt them out.
+Because the demand to surrender animals is much higher than the demand to adopt, we have a waitlist for incoming animals and it can be especially lengthy for dogs.
+We cannot predict wait times, but we can let you know how far back the waitlist currently extends.
 We recommend actively pursuing all avenues for self-rehoming while you wait, including posting to a variety of Facebook rehoming groups, and using nationwide resources such as AdoptaPet’s Rehome listing.

 Nationwide, shelters are beyond capacity and operating in crisis mode.
 We urge you to consider every alternative to relinquishment of a pet.
 We understand that making a decision to relinquish a pet is difficult and some problems are out of your control.
 Our friends at Homeward Pet have a great resource for pet retention strategies.